post-programming/post-programming/README.md

 ### Why so much indulgence in core BI?
 * BI is widely recognized in Banking/Financial Industries
-* It has been the core of domains such as Analytics and Business Process Management
+* It has been the core of professions such as Analytics and Business Process Management
 * Whole corporations such as SAP can be described as BI Firms
 * The origins of Big Data/ETL i.e. ML/AI Pipelines is traced to BI World